crnobog69/gn/README.md

 4. select a category (optional)
 5. check "preserve path" if you want to maintain the url path during redirect
 6. click "add"

+### extras - special redirects

+click the "extras" button to open the settings page with special redirect features:

+- **fandom redirect**: automatically redirect all `*.fandom.com` wikis to phantom instances
+  - example: `attackontitan.fandom.com/wiki/Page` → `phantom.crnbg.org/attackontitan/wiki/Page`
+- more custom redirects will be added in future updates

 ### managing rules